2021-2022 Global Undergraduate Exchange Program

 - Can demonstrate leadership potential through academic work, community involvement, and extracurricular activities;

-- Are able to begin studies in the United States in August 2020 or January 2021;
+- Are able to begin studies in the United States in August 2021 (fall semester) or January 2022 (spring semester);

 - Are eligible to receive and maintain the U.S. student exchange visa (J-1) required for the program; and

-- Are committed to return directly to their home country after the completion of the program.
+- Are committed to returning directly to their home country after the completion of the program.

 Individuals in the following circumstances are NOT eligible for the Global UGRAD Program: